 Please read carefully the following travel guidelines required of members of the Gallaudet campus community who participate in international activities and/or programs approved by the University.

 *Travel to a country on the U.S. Department of State's Travel Warning List or countries with which the United States does not have positive diplomatic relations is in general prohibited unless granted a waiver that is approved by the Provost.
 University faculty and administrators can see details of the waiver process under My.Gallaudet.edu, Depts & Services: International Affairs: International Policy Manual, or contact email@example.com

-According to Gallaudet University's Administration and Operations Manual (Section 2.05 Travel), the University reimburses faculty, teachers, students, and staff for travel expenses incurred while on official University business--within or outside the U.S.--as long as the expenses are: (1) consistent with the institution's overall mission; (2) within budgetary limitations and approved by the responsible Budget Unit Head; (3) cost effective; (4) reasonable; and (5) in compliance with the Travel and Entertainment Guidelines that can be found in Section 2.05 of the Administration and Operations Manual.
+According to Gallaudet University's Administration and Operations Manual (Section 2.05 Travel), the University reimburses faculty, teachers, students, and staff for travel expenses incurred while on official University business—within or outside the U.S.—as long as the expenses are:

 It is important for potential travelers to note that financial commitment toward travel should not be made until funding is confirmed in writing by the Dean/Vice President and both the Travel Advance/Reimbursement Form and International Travel Plan are signed by the Provost and the President.
 In addition, international travel requests should be submitted at least two months in advance to allow sufficient time for processing and to qualify travelers for the lowest passenger airfare.

-c.
-If the request is approved, it will be documented and date stamped by the Dean/Vice President and hand delivered to the Provost's Office, where it will be forwarded in turn to the President.
+- If the request is approved, it will be documented and date stamped by the Dean/Vice President and hand delivered to the Provost's Office for review and approval.